Drinking from shoes: Military traditions

-Drinking from another soldier's boot was a traditional hazing ritual in the German army, and soldiers would drink from the general's boot after a victory.
+Drinking from another soldier's boot was a traditional hazing ritual in the German army, and soldiers drank from the general's boot after a victory.
 During World War I, German soldiers were said to pass around a leather boot filled with beer, to bring good luck before a battle.
 The drinkers would flick the boot before and after taking a drink from it.
 The idea that drinking from a shoe or boot can bring good fortune dates back to the Middle Ages.

 The German Bierstiefel is a boot-shaped beer glass said to have been created by a Prussian general in an unnamed war who promised his troops that if they were victorious in an upcoming battle, he would drink beer from his own boot.
 After they won the battle the general had second thoughts, and instead ordered a glass imitation to be made.

 Shoey

-The shoey is particularly popular in, but not limited to, Australia.
+The shoey is particularly popular in Australia.
 The drinker either removes their own shoe, or nominates a friend's shoe to be used as the vessel.
 The shoe is tilted and the entire contents of a can of beer are poured into the shoe's opening.
 Once the beverage has settled, the beer is drunk by tipping the shoe up to the mouth and chugging it.
 The drink most commonly used for a shoey is beer; however, other alcoholic beverages (such as champagne) are also used.
 Australian Formula One racer Daniel Ricciardo has said: "If the sparkling wine is cold, then it tastes good.
 If it's warm then you might get the sweat through it but the cold taste kills the bad stuff... so it's delicious."

-In 2015, after Supercars driver David Reynolds won the first non-endurance race of his career, he proceeded to drink champagne from his shoe while celebrating on the podium.
-Also in 2015, DJ Dillon Francis did a shoey on stage at Sydney's Field Day.
-More international media attention was received in 2016 after MotoGP rider Jack Miller celebrated his first win and drank champagne from his racing boot during the podium presentation.
-Following a podium at the 2016 San Marino MotoGP round, Italian racer Valentino Rossi was the first non-Australian competitor to embrace and perform a shoey.